teamradish/TRTwitchPlaysBot/README.md

 See the [LICENSE](https://github.com/teamradish/TRTwitchPlaysBot/blob/master/LICENSE) file for the full terms.
 See the [Dependency Licenses](https://github.com/teamradish/TRTwitchPlaysBot/blob/master/Dependency%20Licenses) file for the licenses of third party libraries used by TRBot.

 ## Contributing
 Issues and pull requests are greatly encouraged!
-Please file an issue for a feature request or regarding any bugs you encounter.
+Please file an issue for a feature request, such as a new platform or service, or regarding any bugs you encounter.

 Developing software takes considerable time and effort, and we have poured hundreds of hours into making TRBot as powerful as it is and freely available to everyone in our spare time.
 Kindly consider donating to us on Liberapay: https://liberapay.com/kimimaru/